Chip designer ARM sees smartphone recovery in second half

 But ARM's Chief Financial Officer Tim Score said there were signs that demand was picking up for smartphones from the low-end to the top, where Samsung has just launched its Galaxy S5 flagship and Apple is expected to unveil a new iPhone later this year.

-The British company posted a 9 percent rise in pre-tax profit to 97.1 million pounds, broadly in line with market forecasts, on revenue collected in dollars of $305.2 million (181.7 million pounds), up 16 percent.
-In comparison, a year ago adjusted pre-tax profit jumped 44 percent.
+The British company posted a 9 percent rise in pretax profit to 97.1 million pounds ($163.36 million), broadly in line with market forecasts, on revenue collected in dollars of $305.2 million, up 16 percent.
+In comparison, a year ago adjusted pretax profit jumped 44 percent.

 Royalty payments, which ARM receives a quarter in arrears on every chip that contains its technology, rose by an underlying 8 percent year on year, about a quarter of the growth it was seeing at the same time last year.